Hercules (1958 film): Production

-The film was shot in Eastmancolor, using the French widescreen process Dyaliscope.
-An American Bison served as the Cretan Bull.
+Hercules was shot in Eastmancolor, using the French widescreen process Dyaliscope.
+An American bison served as the Cretan Bull.

-The roar sound effects of the creature (at the end of the film, guarding the Golden Fleece) is taken from Godzilla (1954 film).
+The creature's roar (at the end of the film, guarding the Golden Fleece) is taken from the original Godzilla (1954).

 Distribution

 Hercules was released in Italy on 20 February 1958.

 American producer Joseph E. Levine acquired the U.S. distribution rights to the film and Warners advanced Levine $300,000 for the privilege of distributing the film in the US.
 The film opened at the Hippodrome Theatre in Baltimore on 26 June 1959.
 It had an intensive promotional campaign costing $1.25 million and a then-wide release of 550 theatres.

 It premiered in England on 18 May 1959 and in Spain on 23 November 1959.
 In 1961 Levine and Warner Bros. reissued a double feature of Hercules and Attila (1954) with the tagline The Mightiest Men in All the World...The Mightiest Show in All the World.